A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Performance Analysis

 \section{Performance Analysis}

-In this section, we provide analysis of GP-ThreDS in terms of both computational complexity and regret performance.
-Throughout the section, $D \subseteq \cX$ denotes a node visited by GP-ThreDS, $D_g$ denotes its associated discretization with $|D_g|$ points satisfying~\eqref{eq:fill_distance} and $x^*_{D_g} = \argmax_{x \in D_g} f(x)$.
+In this section, we analyze the regret and computational complexity of GP-ThreDS.
+Throughout the section, $D \subseteq \cX$ denotes a node visited by GP-ThreDS, $D_g$ denotes its associated discretization, constructed as described in Sec.~\ref{sub:confidence_based_local_test}, and $x^*_{D_g} = \argmax_{x \in D_g} f(x)$.